 G-310 Health Sciences Building

 We are particularly interested in elucidating novel cell signaling mechanisms in the heart involving protein kinases (e.g, PKC, ASK1, and TAK1) and phosphatases (e.g, PP1, PP2A, and calcineurin).
-Currently we are evaluating the role of TGFβ activated Kinase 1 (TAK1) as a central regulator of the hypertrophic signaling network in vivo using cardiac specific TAK1 transgenic and gene targeted mouse models.
-Our approach will suggest novel therapeutic strategies for the treatment of heart failure if conclusive proof is established in animal models.
-The laboratory is also interested in defining transcriptional regulatory mechanisms of cardiomyocyte growth and survival, with a focus on transcription factors NFAT and NFkB.
-Understanding of regulatory mechanisms of target gene expression will shed additional light on the regulatory paradigms that underlie cardiac hypertrophy and heart failure.
+Our ongoing studies investigate the novel TAK1 (TGFbeta activated Kinase 1, as known as Map3k7) signaling network as a central regulator of the cardiac myocyte growth and death using our newly generated cardiac-specific transgenic and gene targeted mouse models.
+My laboratory also seeks to understand transcriptional regulatory mechanisms of heart disease, with a focus on transcription factors NFAT and NFkB.
+Other ongoing studies investigate programmed necrosis signaling in the pathogenesis of pathological cardiac remodeling and heart failure.

 Copyright © 2003-2013 Molecular & Cellular Biology Program, University of Washington

 Fred Hutchison Cancer Research Center | University of Washington

 Institute for Systems Biology | Seattle Biomed